dmasior/service-go/README.md

 make start-deps
 ```

-After starting the dependencies, run the app CMDs using your IDE for easiest debugging experience.
+Run the CMDs locally using your IDE for the best development and debug experience.
+But, you can also use:
-You can also use the command line:

 ```sh
 make run-api